. .

 During this time the young Rebel army was forming, Henry Cole was still too young to enlist.
 The family records say that he ran away from home to try to join the army.
 No record of his enlistment can be found until 1863.
 (There is an enlistment record of another H. A. Cole, 37th Mississippi, Co.
 A,5 but this person was killed in action.)
 Henry enlisted in Company A, 30th Miss.6 , which consisted of men from Carroll County.
 In this same unit was a soldier 10 years older than Henry by the name of Benjamin F. Tucker7.
 After the war, Henry would marry Benjamin Tucker's widow, which suggests the two must have become very acquainted during service.
 Private Tucker's records indicates he was occasionally assigned wagon duty and transported injured soldiers to the hospital8.
 It is possible that, prior to his enlistment, Henry Cole was assigned as a contract mule skinner to assist Private Tucker.
 The two were most likely acquaintances in Carroll County before the war.
 Another possibility is that Henry Cole joined a local home guard unit that was disbanded after the fall of Vicksburg and eventually made his way to Chattanooga.

 After the recent battles of Vicksburg and Gettysburg, the Confederates needed more recruits to contain the Yankees at Chattanooga, TN.
-On Nov.
-22, 1863, Henry enlisted in Company A, "Neill's Guard", 30th Mississippi Regiment.
-The 30th Mississippi was part of Gen. Edward Walthall's brigade, which was placed on the western slopes of Lookout Mountain.
+It was at this time, on Nov.
+22, 1863, that Henry enlisted in Company A, "Neill's Guard", 30th Mississippi Regiment.
+The 30th Mississippi was part of Gen. Edward Walthall's brigade, which was placed on the western base of Lookout Mountain.
 The night before the battle, the three brigades of the Confederate's left flank were placed under a new commander and repositioned on the mountain.
 The next day, Nov.
 24, the Yankees had three divisions in position on the west side of Lookout Mountain; one division from each of their three armies.
 Their plan was to attack across Lookout Creek from the west and advance north along the slope of Lookout Mountain and crush the Confederate left flank that encircled Chattanooga.

 Before the Battle of Lookout Mountain began on Nov.
 24, the 30th Miss. was under arms an hour before daybreak.
 Much of the regiment was placed as a picket line along Lookout Creek and Tennessee River.
 As the Yankees crossed below them, the picket line found themselves being cut off from defenses on Lookout Mountain.
 Companies I & C were sent forward to strengthen the picket line as it gave way before the Yankee assault.
 The whole regiment deployed as skirmishers to support it.
 Men clung to their posts in the rocks until surrounded and captured.
 The brigade finally rallied after a 3-hour fight just past the Craven's house and held until dark9.
 Out of his original 1500-man brigade, Gen. Walthall's brigade lost 8 killed, 42 wounded, and 845 missing.
 Company A of the 30th Miss. lost 1 officer, 1 NCO and 2 slightly wounded with 14 men missing10.